 When common spaces are not modeled, some of the following features may be required, as specified in the National Rater Design Review and Field Checklists.
+Note: Where requirements are differentiated by Version in the Rater checklists, the requirements for National v1.2 must be followed.

-ENERGY STAR Multifamily Reference Design for Common Spaces, California Version 1.2
+ENERGY STAR Multifamily Reference Design for Common Spaces, California Version 1.3